 Margaret Njuguna founded the En-Gedi Children’s Home in Kenya to care for children with disabilities.

 Brett & Angela Nicholson are missionaries with Engineering Ministries International.
-Brett is serving as a civil engineer on large scale projects in Uganda, his wife Angela is an RN and is volunteering with the only HIV/AIDS clinic in Uganda.
+Brett is serving as a civil engineer on large scale projects in Uganda, his wife Angela is an RN and volunteering with EMI’s Research and Development team, while also working as a school nurse at a Christian International School.

 Rachel & Isla Beveridge are serving with Resonate Global Missions in Guatemala.
 Isra is working with a local high school.
 Rachel’s work is focused on young adults in the community she is in.